Setting Up The Agility Course

 SETTING UP YOUR COURSE FOR THE RABBITS

 When setting up your course keep in mind that the rabbit will need some room between each piece for striding.
-You pieces for a goat will need to be set up so that the rabbit has a chance to run between them for a moment.
+If you set your jumps too closely it will be hard on the animals joints and muscles.
+Set up the jumps so that the animal has room to take a few steps between, not so that it is jump, hit, jump, hit, hump hit....

 Make your course fun and non tedious for your rabbits.
 Since this is an Agility Course and not a Rabbit Hopping Course, you do not want to have jump, jump, jump, jump.
 You might set it up to be a Jump, Teeter Totter, Jump, Weave Polls, Jump, Jump, Tunnel.
 If you shake it up a bit, not only will it be more fun for the animal it will not wear them out as quick.....jump, jump, jump, jump.